freealise/freealise/psy/README.md

 https://en.wikipedia.org/wiki/Ganzfeld_effect (same with noise)
 https://en.wikipedia.org/wiki/Neurofeedback

+!
+Rain and thunder, crackling fire of the bush -> voice heard by Moses

 Phosphene observation — paying relaxed attention to the colored blurbs before closed eyes may help to transform them into images.
 Direct self-hypnosis - One may try to say again and again “_!”
 This will result in tiredness and some images may appear.
 Mind-machine visual stimulation - projected white noise.